-By way of introduction, a simple, sobering observation is worth making: In the time of God giving the Torah wherein the OT book of Leviticus exists, surrounding the set-apart-by-God Hebrews were the permissive Canaanites.
+By way of introduction, a simple, sobering observation is worth making.
+In the time of God’s giving of the Torah wherein the Old Testament (OT) book of Leviticus exists, surrounding the set-apart-by-God Hebrews were the permissive Canaanites.

 The permissive Canaanites practiced same-sex marriage.
 Query: Do you know any Canaanites today?
 How about Jewish folks?
-That simple reality (the fact that one is extinct and the other is not) serves to illustrate the huge error that any and every society makes that allows sexual predilection to determine who has the privilege to be awarded marital status in a given culture.
+That simple reality (the fact that one is extinct, and the other is not) serves to illustrate the huge error that any and every society makes when allowing sexual predilection to determine who has the privilege to be awarded marital status in a given culture.

 Ralph Drollinger